When is the iPad Pro coming out? (Or should I say 'iPad Plus', to match the larger iPhone?)

 So sure, the iPad Pro is a possibility.
 And Apple will absolutely have explored the idea: Jony Ive's design cave will have seen its share of milled-foam prototypes with 12-inch screens.
 But we're struggling to believe that of all the projects in the running for Apple's focus, the iPad Pro is genuinely among the three or four most promising.

-So our verdict right now is that Apple probably isn't going to launch an iPad Pro this year.
-We'd love to be proved wrong, however, and it can't be denied that the tech world has become a little bit obsessed with the iPad Pro idea, as you'll be able to tell from the sheer volume of rumours and clues that have been dug up.
+So our verdict right now is that Apple probably isn't going to launch an iPad Pro this year, even though the new features in iOS 9 make us wonder if something along these lines is coming in the mid-term.
+It can't be denied, however, that the tech world has become a little bit obsessed with the iPad Pro idea, as you'll be able to tell from the sheer volume of rumours and clues that have been dug up.
 It's a fascinating concept, even if we don't think it's a commercially sensible one right now.

 Read on for our detailed analysis of the iPad Pro/iPad Plus concept, and all the iPad Pro rumours that are fit to post.